Orange-OpenSource/hurl/docs/manual/hurl.md

 #### --error-format <FORMAT> {#error-format}

 Control the format of error message (short by default or long).
 When using long, the response body is logged when there are errors.

+Environment variables: HURL_ERROR_FORMAT

 This is a cli-only option.